mckayjones4/data_course_JONES/README.md

 In this course, I'm going to be analyzing biological data.

-My favorite animals are panda bears.
+My favorite animals are panda bears and sharks.

 Molecular mimicry occurs when outside pathogens trigger an autoimmune response.